Interaction Guide

 - Domain (Interaction):

-UERPInteractionComponentextendsUERPDomainComponent, validates eligibility usingIERPInteractableinterface and rules - Presentation: Optional.
-If an
+UERPInteractionComponentextendsUERPDomainComponent, validates eligibility usingIERPInteractableand optional rules - Presentation:

 ERPInteractionComponent